-The Fieldguard M2 – a stable mat worth waiting forFencingandMats
+The Fieldguard M2 – a complete stable mat worth waiting forFencingandMats

-Fieldguard are very pleased to announce that after a four year break, the wonderful and unique complete horse bedding mat, the M2 is now available direct from Fieldguard.com.
+Fieldguard is very pleased to announce that after a four-year break, the wonderful and unique complete horse bedding mat, the M2 is now available direct from Fieldguard.com.

 The mat is unique because it is the only mat ever to be developed quite specifically as a complete bed mat, with instant and total draining properties.
 A urinating horse produces around 10-15 litres of liquid and with this mat it is gone within seconds, like water down a plug hole, leaving just a damp patch on the surface.
 The mats are small and easily handled.
 They stand on extended legs so each mat can cover enormous quantities of liquid.
 They are vulcanised to a specific level of hardness that is firm underfoot but soft enough not to bruise a horse’s ribs when lying down.
 Horses happily lie on them for extended periods, rather than the usual 20 minutes.